 We teach the children to turn their emotions

-Below are some useful links for anyone who needs support for their own or others wellbeing.
+Useful links for anyone who needs support for their own wellbeing or the wellbeing of others...

 Samaritans (helpline providing assistance for anyone struggling/distressed)